-- A. The Low Impact Development Practices provided in the BMP Manual and in Appendix B of this Chapter shall be utilized for all Regulated Activities to the maximum extent practicable. - B. Stormwater runoff Volume Controls shall be implemented using the Design Storm Method or the Simplified Method.
-For Regulated Activities equal to or less than 1 acre, this Chapter establishes no preference for either method; therefore, the Applicant may select either method on the basis of economic considerations, the intrinsic limitations on applicability of the analytical procedures associated with each methodology, and other factors. - (1) The Design Storm Method (CG-1 in the BMP Manual) may be used for any sized Regulated Activity.
-This method requires detailed modeling based on site conditions and compliance with the following: - (a) No increase of the post-development total runoff volume when compared to the pre-development total runoff volume for the 2-year/24-hour storm event shall be permitted. - (b) For hydrologic modeling purposes:
+- A. Required storage volume for Volume Controls is to be calculated separately from, and in addition to, volume required for Rate Controls.
+Volume required to meet the Rate Controls must be calculated separately and be modeled in the proposed BMP above the required storage volume for Volume Controls. - B. The green infrastructure and Low Impact Development Practices provided in the BMP Manual shall be utilized for all Regulated Activities to the maximum extent practicable. - C. Stormwater runoff Volume Controls shall be implemented using the Design Storm Method or the Simplified Method.
+For Regulated Activities equal to or less than one (1) acre, this Chapter establishes no preference for either method; therefore, the Applicant may select either method on the basis of economic considerations, the intrinsic limitations on applicability of the analytical procedures associated with each methodology, and other factors.

-- [1] Existing non-forested pervious areas must be considered meadow (good condition) for pre-development hydrologic calculations. - [2] Twenty (20) percent of existing impervious area, when present on the proposed project site and contained within the new proposed limit of disturbance, shall be considered meadow (good condition) for predevelopment hydrologic calculations for re-development. - (2) The Simplified Method (CG-2 in the BMP Manual) is independent of site conditions and should be used if the Design Storm Method is not followed.
-This method is not applicable to Regulated Activities greater than 1 acre.
-For new impervious surfaces: - (a) Stormwater facilities shall capture at least the first 2 inches of runoff from all new impervious surfaces. - (b) At least the first 1 inch of runoff from new impervious surfaces shall be permanently removed from the runoff flow, i.e. it shall not be released into surface Waters of the Commonwealth.
-Removal options include reuse, evaporation, transpiration, and infiltration. - (c) Wherever possible, infiltration facilities should be designed to accommodate infiltration of the entire permanently removed runoff. - C. All applicable worksheets from Chapter 8 of the BMP Manual must be used when establishing Volume Controls. - D. Actual field infiltration tests at the location of the proposed elevation of the stormwater BMPs are required when 5,000 square feet or greater of new impervious surface is added.
+- (1) The Design Storm Method (CG-1 in the BMP Manual) may be used for any sized Regulated Activity.
+This method requires detailed modeling based on site conditions and compliance with the following: - (a) No increase of the post-development total runoff volume when compared to the pre-development total runoff volume for the 2-year/24-hour storm event shall be permitted. - (b) For hydrologic modeling purposes: - [1] Existing non-forested pervious areas must be considered meadow (good condition) for pre-development hydrologic calculations. - [2] Twenty (20) percent of existing impervious area which existed prior to December 21, 2010, when present on the proposed project site and contained within the new proposed limit of disturbance, shall be considered meadow (good condition) for pre-development hydrologic calculations for re-development. - (2) The Simplified Method (CG-2 in the BMP Manual) is independent of site conditions and should be used if the Design Storm Method is not followed.
+This method is not applicable to Regulated Activities greater than one (1) acre.
+For new impervious surfaces: - (a) Stormwater facilities shall capture at least the first two (2) inches of runoff from all new impervious surfaces. - (b) At least the first one (1) inch of runoff from new impervious surfaces shall be permanently removed from the runoff flow, i.e., it shall not be released into surface Waters of this Commonwealth.
+Removal options include reuse, evaporation, transpiration, and infiltration. - (c) Wherever possible, infiltration facilities should be designed to accommodate infiltration of the entire permanently removed runoff, however, in all cases at least the first half (0.5) inch of the permanently removed runoff should be infiltrated. - (d) If infiltration is not possible due to site conditions, CG-1 must be used. - (e) This method is exempt from the requirements of §174-16, Rate Controls. - D. All applicable PADEP worksheets or the PADEP PCSM Spreadsheet must be used when establishing Volume Controls. - E. Actual field infiltration tests at the location of the proposed elevation of the stormwater BMPs are required when 5,000 square feet or greater of new impervious surface is

+- added.
 Infiltration test shall be conducted in accordance with the BMP Manual.
-The Township shall be notified 24-hours prior to infiltration tests being conducted to provide an opportunity for the Township to witness the tests.
+The Township shall be notified 24-hours prior to infiltration tests being conducted to provide an opportunity for the Township to witness the tests. - F. Absent actual field infiltration tests witnessed by the Township or their representative, infiltration rates may not be used to design BMPs.
+For Volume Control storage calculations, assume no infiltration to size the BMP.

-§ 174-14.
-Rate Controls - See Appendix E.
+§ 174-16.
+Rate Controls